 Holistic Approaches and Lifestyle Modifications

-Treatment extends beyond traditional interventions to include exercise, nutrition, sleep hygiene, and stress management.
+A holistic approach to depression extends beyond traditional interventions to include exercise, nutrition, sleep hygiene, and stress management.
 These evidence-based lifestyle modifications complement clinical treatments and support sustainable recovery.
+For a broader overview of clinical options, explore our guide on the different forms of treatment for depression.

 When to Seek Mental Health Professional Help